 - Teaching safely and effectively.

 The teaching test is administered at the end of the course.

 Candidates have a choice of taking the strength test during the course or submitting a video up to 6 months after the end of the course.

 The strength test for men is the one-arm/one leg pushup.
 One side is tested.

 The strength test for women is a one-arm pushup with feet at shoulder width.

-In rare cases a highly accomplished, national or international level coach or athlete may be exempt from strength test due to a chronic injury.
+In rare cases a highly accomplished, national- or international-level coach or athlete may be exempt from the strength test due to a chronic injury.